ElektroStudios/gdidrop/README.md

 This program is not intended to convert **Redump**'s bin/cue of unlicensed CD-ROM images (e.g. 'Dux', 'Hermes', 'Irides', 'Pier Solar', 'Sturmwind', etc).
 You should use Redump2CDI to do that: https://dreamcast.wiki/Redump2CDI

 --------------
-This program will preserve the source track filenames and add a prefix to the end of the file name.
+This program will preserve the source track filenames and add a suffix to the end of the file name.

 For example, having this folder structure for **Seaman** game from **Redump**: